-This quick Instant Pot Bolognese lightens things up by using ground turkey while still bringing a ton of flavor to your pasta!
+This quick Instant Pot Bolognese Sauce With Turkey lightens things while still bringing a ton of flavor to your pasta!

 Overhead shot of bowl of rigatoni topped with turkey bolognese.

 Traditionally, a bolognese is a slowly simmered meat-based sauce that starts with a blend of celery, carrots, and onions.
 Beef and fatty pork are added along with white wine, milk, tomato paste, and tomatoes.
-It’s hearty, comforting, and a total treat when layered into a bomb lasagna.
-Obviously this version isn’t traditional by any means, but I’m still confident in the result: a robust sauce that offers up flavor and comfort.

 Side close up shot of bay leaves and parmesan rind in bolognese sauce in Instant Pot.